ryanczm/Analytic-Musings/notes/fa/fa.md

     * Window of league/point-weighted time-weighted XG differentials - prior XG differentials should encode performance, XG mean reverts to true performance (another hypothesis that needs testing).
     * Window of league/point-weighted time-weighted goal differentials - The true realized outcomes of matches, in case teams can consistently outperform/underperform XG due to structural reasons.
     * Window function... that depends.
 For example, using current league position difference to predict essentially is an expanding sum window over a discretized score outcome.
-* **Home and away feature**
-    * A home team score and a away team score.
-    * Idea being certain teams have more home advantage than others.
-    * Certain teams have more away advantage than others.
-    * The problem is do you want to model this as an aggregate thing or a pairwise thing - aka a home/away advantage against any team in general, or against specific setups?
 * **Injury feature**
     * An injury score where player injuries imply the squad is weakened for the next match.
 This would be tricky because of player importance and substitutability.
     * We know injuries to a key player can derail an entire season.
 So this is really important.